 - Track milestones: Milestones can be combined with that-dos to show the activities that must be performed to achieve a milestone.

 - Have different project views: The calendar view enables dates-based tracking of activities on a list.
 Another view shows the users and their activities.
-A third view shows things that are open and closed.
+There is also a feature that shows a third view of how things look when they are open and closed.

-- Basecamp comes with a Free-to-use Standard plan, with 3 projects, 20 projects, and 1 GB cloud storage space limit.
+- Basecamp comes with a Standard plan free of cost with 3 projects, 20 projects, and a 1 GB cloud storage space limit.

-- For Business, Basecamp costs a flat, fixed fee of $99 per month or $999 per year.
-This includes unlimited users and unlimited projects.
+- For Businesses, the cost is a flat and a fixed fee of $99/month or $999/year.
+The package includes unlimited users and projects.

-- For Non-profits and charities, Basecamp offers a 10% discount.
+- For Non-profits and charities, a 10% discount is applicable.

 7. OmniFocus 3